espegun/AWS/how_to_EC2/README.md

 ## How does it work?
 You need to generate and use a [key pair](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#KeyPairs:) to log in to your instance securely.
 First generate a private key, save it a safe place and `chmod 400 file.pem` so only you can read it.<br/>
-Create a security group - with rules for inbound HTTP, HTTPS and SSH (your IP only), Jupyter (8888).<br/>
+Create a security group - with rules for inbound HTTP, HTTPS and SSH (your IP only), Jupyter (8888, custom TCP).<br/>
 Launch an instance and add the security group and key pair already initiated.<br/>
 ssh to the instance, refering to the locally stored key.
 You may also SCP files there.